ddmitov/perl-executing-browser/doc/perl-scripts-api.md

   };
   ```

-A JavaScript configuration object for a Perl script run by PEB may also have the following additional properties:
+A JavaScript configuration object for a Perl script run by PEB may also have the following optional properties:

 * **perlInterpreter**
   ``String`` for the relative path of a [relocatable](https://github.com/skaji/relocatable-perl) Perl interpreter used by PEB